jyothisthaliath/TV-Remote-Controlled-Obstacle-Avoiding-Rover/README.md

 ## Project Objective

-The goal of this project was to build a small rover that could:
+The goal of this project was to design and build a small embedded rover that combines remote operation with basic collision avoidance.
+Instead of acting as a simple remote-control vehicle, the rover adds a layer of safety by sensing obstacles in its path and preventing motion commands that would lead to impact.

-- Receive and decode IR commands from a TV remote using a TSOP module.
-- Translate those commands into motor movements through a microcontroller and H-bridge driver.
-- Detect nearby obstacles using IR LED and photodiode-based proximity sensors.
-- Prevent collisions by disabling movement in blocked directions.

 ## Features